-Joint Statement on Corporate Governance and Corporate Governance Report
+Joint Statement of Corporate Governance and Corporate Governance Report

-The Fraport AG Executive Board reports - in the name of the Supervisory Board as well - on the contents subject to the reporting requirements pursuant to Section 289a of the German Commercial Code (HGB) for Fraport AG as well as for the Fraport Group (Fraport AG and Group companies with a participating interest of at least 50%, hereinafter referred to as "Fraport") as part of a joint statement on corporate governance pursuant to Section 289a of the HGB and Section 315 (5) of the HGB, including the for the Supervisory Board, in order to enable a general statement on the Group's corporate governance principles.
+The Fraport AG Executive Board reports - in the name of the Supervisory Board as well - on the contents subject to the reporting requirements pursuant to Section 289f of the German Commercial Code (HGB) for Fraport AG as well as for the Fraport Group (Fraport AG and fully consolidated Group companies, hereinafter referred to as "Fraport") as part of a joint statement on corporate governance pursuant to Sections 315d and 289a of the HGB in conjunction with Section 289f of the HGB, in order to enable a general statement on the Group's corporate governance principles.
 The Executive Board and Supervisory Board also provide an annual report on corporate governance pursuant to Section 3.10 of the German Corporate Governance Code (GCGC) as part of the corporate governance report and publish this in conjunction with the general statement on corporate governance.

 The term "corporate governance" at Fraport means responsible corporate management and control.
-The objectives of corporate governance at Fraport are sustainable value creation and creating as well as strengthening confidence among investors, customers, employees and the public.
+The objectives of corporate governance at Fraport are long-term economic enhancement and creating as well as strengthening confidence among investors, customers, employees and the public.
 Good corporate governance therefore has the highest priority at Fraport.
 In this context, efficient collaboration between the Executive Board and the Supervisory Board is as important as protecting shareholders' interests and maintaining open and transparent corporate communications.
 Fraport monitors the national and international developments in this area and regularly reviews its own corporate code, the Fraport Corporate Governance Code, in connection with new legal regulations and revised national and international standards, and modifies it to meet these as required.

-In accordance with Section 317 (2) sentence 4 of the HGB, the following disclosures under Section 289a of the HGB were not included in the annual audit by the auditor.
+In accordance with Section 317 (2) sentence 6 of the HGB, the following information pursuant to Sections 289f (2) and (5) and 315d of the HGB has been included by the auditor in the audit of the annual financial statements only to the extent that the auditor verified whether the information was actually given.